Divashtich: Rebellion and death

 In 720, Divashtich, along with another Sogdian ruler named Karzanj, are mentioned as the leaders of an anti-Arab rebellion in Sogdia.
 They managed to earn the allegiance of at-Tar, the Sogdian ruler of Farghana, who promised to give them protection in case their rebellion turned into a failure.
 While the army of Karzanj was staying at Khujand, at-Tar betrayed him, and told the Umayyad general Sa'id ibn Amr al-Harashi where Karzanj and his army was stationing.
 Al-Harashi quickly marched towards Khujand, where he defeated the army of Karzanj, brutally massacring over 3,000 Sogdian inhabitants in the city.

 Al-Harashi then left for Zarafshan, the location of Divashtich.
 A battle shortly took place near the city in 722, where al-Harashi managed to emerge victorious once again.
-Divashtich then fled to a fortress near Zarafshan, but eventually agreed to surrender to Arabs, and was taken prisoner, where he was treated well.
-The Arabs then began burning several houses and a temple in Panjikant.
+Divashtich then fled to a fortress on Mount Mugh called Kal'ai Mug along the Zarafshan River, about 60 kilometers from Panjakent, but eventually agreed to surrender to Arabs, and was taken prisoner, where he was treated well.
+The Arabs then began burning several houses and a temple in Panjakent.

 The Umayyad governor of Iraq, including other high officials, wanted to set Divashtich free.
 Al-Harashi, however, had Divashtich crucified on a Zoroastrian burial building, and sent his head to Iraq.
 This choice later played a role of al-Harashi's removal as the governor of Khorasan.